 Since the 1960s, Boyle Heights residents have been predominantly Mexican and Mexican-American, with pockets of Japanese-American and Jewish residents.
 The current census reports just over 86,000 residents, 63 percent of whom are age 34 or younger.
 Many of the older residents have less than a high-school education, and much of the population is employed in the service and manufacturing sectors.
 The low wages in these employment sectors make homeownership difficult, and as a result 77 percent of the residents are renters.
 The high rents in the greater Los Angeles area create a staggering rent burden of more than 50 percent of the household income for more than a third of the Boyle Heights population.
-Thirty-seven percent lack access to health insurance and the median household income of \$33,250 is much lower than the city's median income of \$49,745.
-BOYLE HEIGHTS COMMUNITY PROFILE
+Thirty-seven percent lack access to health insurance and the median household income of \$33,250 is much lower than the city's median income of \$49,745.6 BOYLE HEIGHTS COMMUNITY PROFILE

-- 4 Tobar, Hector.
+The figures other than the CalEnviroScreen percentiles are derived from Envisioning a Greener LA: Environmental and Economic Sustainability for Boyle Heights, Pacoima & Wilmington, Executive Summary at p.
+19, UCLA Luskin Community Scholars Program, June 2014 Tobar, Hector.
 "A look back at the Boyle Heights melting pot."
-Los Angeles Times, December 9, 2011. - 5 Envisioning a Greener LA: Environmental and Economic Sustainability for Boyle Heights, Pacoima & Wilmington, Executive Summary at p.
-16, UCLA Luskin Community Scholars Program, June 2014 (Envisioning a Greener LA). - 6 Envisioning a Greener LA at p.
+Los Angeles Times, December 9, 2011.
+Envisioning a Greener LA: Environmental and Economic Sustainability for Boyle Heights, Pacoima & Wilmington, Executive Summary at p.
+16, UCLA Luskin Community Scholars Program, June 2014 (Envisioning a Greener LA).
+Envisioning a Greener LA at p.
 17.